 * Cultic Teaching by James White and R.C.
 Sproul Jr. Denying that the Son has a Human Nature: In the immediate aftermath of White's high-profile debate with Bob Enyart on whether the future is settled or open, three startling public comments were made by R.C.
 Sproul Jr. and popular theologian Dr. James White insisting that God the Son does not have both a human and a divine nature.

 * Weekly Worldview Host on Bob Enyart Live: Bob and Brannon Howse discuss David Barton's failure to distinguish between Christian and cultic, as when the popular author describes Mormon Glenn Beck as a Christian.
+Formerly, Barton led people to believe that Thomas Jefferson was a Chrsitian.
+Bob and Brannon briefly touch on a few of the Mormon heresies, including:

 * Oh, and as for BEL Critics with Poor Vocabularies: Occasionally a critic of Bob Enyart Live will claim that Bob is a cult leader or that the church he pastors, Denver Bible Church is a cult.
-However, we have none of the marks of a cult and all of the marks of a traditional Christian church.
+However, we have none of the marks of a cult and all of the hallmarks of a traditional Christian church.
 For example, see DBC's Statement of Faith at our church website.
 We are members in good standing of the Grace denomination that we belong to.
-And unlike cults, we affirm the deity of Christ and the completeness of the Scriptures as written by the apostles, and we do not claim that our writings, fellowship, teachings, etc., are in any way necessary for anyone's salvation or right standing with God.
+And unlike cults, we affirm the deity of Christ and the completeness of the Scriptures as written by the prophets and the apostles, and we do not claim that our writings, fellowship, teachings, etc., are in any way necessary for anyone's salvation or right standing with God.
 We're just as pleased whether someone attends our church or any Bible-believing church, as long as they are thriving in the Lord.
 Of course we are happy to share the Gospel with unbelievers and to make our resources available to Christians seeking to strengthen their biblical worldview.
 Yet the only thing that anyone needs to learn about eternal life and about how to walk the walk is God's Word the Bible.

 Today’s Resource: Have you browsed through the Department of Government in the KGOV Store?
 Check out especially our best-selling DVD on God and the Death Penalty titled The New Testament Support for Capital Punishment, and God's Criminal Justice System MP3 CD, instant download, or the GCJS printed syllabus.